benroberts999/ampsci/doc/tutorial_advanced.md

 }
 ```

 `fitTo_cm` takes a list of experimental energies (in ${\rm cm}^{-1}$).
 A scaling factor $\lambda$ will be introduced in front of the correlation potential, and will be tuned so that energies exactly match those given.
-This is a semi-empirical method for accounting for hiher-order correlations in wavefunctions.
+This is a semi-empirical method for accounting for higher-order correlations in wavefunctions.
 `lambda_kappa` is for manually setting the scaling factors.
 Note that for both of these, the input list must be in the exact same order as the valence states - check the 'valence' output.